Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Numerics

-The simulations using Ex.~\ref{ex:time-dependent} did not converge using the \asu scheme, and thus, results of it are neglected from the remainder of this discussion.
-For both the \sipgL and \swipL schemes we obtain similar results as can be further supported by the final shapes in previous analysis and also based on the results in Fig.~\ref{fig:3all} and \ref{fig:bound3} as well as Fig.~\ref{fig:4all} and \ref{fig:bound4} and the very similar metrics previously reported between these schemes.
-We therefore only report on the \swipL and \femL schemes in Figs.~\ref{fig:sol3} and \ref{fig:sol4}, both of which are very similar as can also be supported by the energy curves presented in Figs.~\ref{fig:3eneg} and \ref{fig:4eneg}.
-Moreover, we obtained mass conservation for both test cases as illustrated in Figs.~\ref{fig:3mass} and \ref{fig:4mass}.
+The simulations using Ex.~\ref{ex:time-dependent} did not give the desireable results for the \asu scheme due to the lower bound being violated as can be seen in Fig.~\ref{fig:3min}.
+However, this is a modelling error found in Rem.~\ref{rem:RT}, since $ \mbu_h \not \in H_0^1(\text{div}, \grid)$ due to our use of Taylor-Hood \fem basis functions, and thus, does not satisfy the required conditions in Thm.~\ref{thm:asubd} for boundedness.
+This was previously discussed in Sec.~\ref{sec:discreteLevel}.
+For both the \sipgL and \swipL schemes we obtain similar results as can be further supported by the final shapes in previous analysis and also based on the results in Fig.~\ref{fig:3all} and~\ref{fig:bound3} as well as Fig.~\ref{fig:4all} and~\ref{fig:bound4} and the very similar metrics previously reported between these schemes.
+We therefore only report on the \swipL and \femL schemes in Figs.~\ref{fig:sol3} and~\ref{fig:sol4}, both of which are very similar as can also be supported by the energy curves presented in Figs.~\ref{fig:3eneg} and~\ref{fig:4eneg}.
+Moreover, we obtained mass conservation for both test cases as illustrated in Figs.~\ref{fig:3mass} and~\ref{fig:4mass}.
 Similarly to before, we see drifting mass for the \femL scheme for both cases.
 This was also reported for the previous experiment and can be seen in Fig.~\ref{fig:av2mass} and our previous analysis.
-The bounds in Figs.~\ref{fig:bound3} and \ref{fig:bound4} further illustrate that the \femL, \sipgL, and \swipL schemes preserve the maximum principle due to the use of limiters.
-In particular, Fig.~\ref{fig:bound3} and \ref{fig:bound4} shows that the simulation runs are bounded-preserving.
-Thus, ensuring that one does not necessarily require post-processing to artificially obtain bounds for the phase field, as has been done in, for instance, \cite{Khanwale:2022} and other works.
-Finally, we compare our results to the benchmark presented in \cite{Hysing:2009} and subsequent studies in, for instance, \cite{Khanwale:2022,Aland:2012}.
+The bounds in Figs.~\ref{fig:bound3} and~\ref{fig:bound4} further illustrate that the \femL, \sipgL, and \swipL schemes preserve the maximum principle due to the use of limiters.
+In particular, Fig.~\ref{fig:bound3} and~\ref{fig:bound4} shows that the simulation runs are bounded-preserving.
+Thus, ensuring that one does not necessarily require post-processing to artificially obtain bounds for the phase field, as has been done in, for instance,~\cite{Khanwale:2022} and other works.
+Finally, we compare our results to the benchmark presented in~\cite{Hysing:2009} and subsequent studies in, for instance,~\cite{Khanwale:2022,Aland:2012}.
 For Case 1 we find a similar result to what we found in Fig.~\ref{fig:sol3}.
-As in \cite{Brunk:2026} we do not observe the satellite droplets for Case 2 as reported in \cite{Khanwale:2022} or results from TP2D in \cite[Fig.1]{Hysing:2009}) in this simulation.
-We still obtain agreement with some of the benchmarks presented in \cite{Hysing:2009} and \cite{Aland:2012} for the finer grids.
+As in~\cite{Brunk:2026} we do not observe the satellite droplets for Case 2 as reported in~\cite{Khanwale:2022} or results from TP2D in~\cite[Fig.1]{Hysing:2009} in this simulation.
+We still obtain agreement with some of the benchmarks presented in~\cite{Hysing:2009} and~\cite{Aland:2012} for the finer grids.